The most important question…ever: "WTF?"

-I know opening up with a quote isn't always the best idea, but this one in particular has been somewhat of a north star for me.
+Don’t roll your eyes just yet.
+I know, opening up with a quote isn't always the best idea, but this one has been a north star for me.

-I love to climb (as you can see from the shameless photo to the right).
-It's a mental game.
+I love to climb (as you can see from the shameless photo).
 It reminds me everyday: you're never getting to the top, if you're not willing to fall.
-But even then, falling sucks because you think it's some indication that you're not good enough, that you're wrong, or worse, that you should stop trying.
-However, it's quite the opposite.

-Look, I'm not saying I spring out of bed, crushing mountaintops everyday, quite the opposite.
+Look, I'm not saying I spring out of bed, crushing mountaintops everyday.
+I love my couch.
 I love my Netflix.
 What I am saying is this: